Featured Projects View All

-Under the leadership of Roger Chang and Monica Green, WRL has considerable experience with environmentally preferred materials... selection, energy efficient design, and improved indoor environmental quality design.
+WRL has considerable experience with environmentally preferred materials selection, energy efficient design, and improved indoor environmental quality... design.
 Energy modeling, daylight analysis, dynamic thermal simulation, building information modeling (BIM), and cradle-to-cradle materials analysis are used throughout the design process to optimize life-cycle performance and improve our final work product.

 WRL was an early adopter of the United States Green Building Council's LEED rating system and has demonstrated expertise with use of LEED to drive environmental design on a wide range of projects.
 WRL was honored in 2010 as one of the Top 100 Green Design firms in the United States.

 Our projects consider all aspects of building design and construction and incorporate such elements as natural ventilation, low VOC paints and adhesives, materials with high recycled and regional content, improved air filtration media, and dozens of other practices that enhance indoor environmental quality and reduce resource consumption.
 Examples of highly successful projects include the Metzenbaum U.S. Courthouse, featured by the General Services Administration in their "Sustainability Matters" publication.